coduo/TuTu/README.md

 ### Create responses for specific requests

-TuTu can create any response for specific request but you need to learn him how to do it.
+TuTu can create any response for specific request but you need to teach him how to do it.
 In order to do that you need to prepare simple ``responses.yml`` yaml file.

 ```